Chart Color Schemes

 Health performance in Howard is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Howard faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low at approximately 45%, covering around 693 people, compared to the national average of 55.7%.
+Howard faces significant health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high across various health conditions affecting both younger and older age groups.
+Private health cover is extremely low at approximately 45% of the total population (~694 people), compared to 52.5% in Rest of Qld and the national average of 55.7%.

 Frequently Asked Questions - Health